 - Use the Add button on the top left of the Page Editor to add a Trigger.

-- In the Brick Configuration Panel, set the field Extension Name value to
+- In the Brick Configuration Panel, set the field Name field to

 HN highlighter triggeror whatever you’d prefer to call it.